 List issues identified and ranked as priorities for hazard mitigation as well as areas where there is high compliance with FireSmart guidelines within the neighbourhood.

-Emphasis should be on the FireSmart status of the homes and the Immediate and Intermediate Zones.
+Emphasis should be on the FireSmart status of the homes and Non-Combustible Zone/Zone 1 areas.